akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 to an old or new node in the cluster, based on the pluggable allocation strategy and settings.
 When an old node is stopped the shards that were running on it are moved to one of the other old nodes remaining in the cluster.
 The `ShardCoordinator` is itself a cluster singleton.
 To minimize downtime of the shard coordinator, see the strategies about @ref[ClusterSingleton](#cluster-singleton) rolling upgrades below.

-Some changes to sharding configuration require @ref:[a full cluster restart](../cluster-sharding.md#rolling-upgrades).
+A few specific changes to sharding configuration require @ref:[a full cluster restart](#cluster-sharding).

 ## Cluster Singleton